joelstevick/easy-dom-testing/README.md

 - In the 3rd user story, a common configuration object is used when configuring Angular Testbed; the declarations and providers that are unique dependencies for the tested component are specifed *in* the describe block.
 You should adopt this pattern for your own project, in order to reduce boilerplate.

+[This instructional video](https://youtu.be/AoZMUgetYo8) can help you get started.